2023 Deceptive Accounting Practices & Ethics In Accounting Recognizing the Warning Signs of Fraud

 Ethics

-- The conceptual framework
+- To understand the Ethics conceptual framework

 Kenneth Heaslip is one of the foremost lecturers in Accounting & Auditing.
 He has over 30 years of experience in lecturing on A&A topics and is currently a professor at Mercy College.